Air Algérie

-Air Algérie is in the process of aligning its codeshare agreements, frequent flyer programs, and airport lounge agreements with each of the SkyTeam carriers in order to meet SkyTeam's membership application requirements.
-The company reported that they applied to join Star Alliance or SkyTeam and began working in partnership with Lufthansa.

 History

 Formation and early years

 In 1946, Compagnie Générale de Transports Aériens (CGTA) was established.
-It started flights between Algeria and Europe on a charter basis in 1947, but by the end of the decade scheduled flights serving Algiers, Basle, Bône, Geneva, Marseilles, Paris, Philippeville, and Toulouse were operated.
-Three 34-seater Bretagnes joined a fleet of seven DC-3s in 1952.
-Compagnie Air Transport (CAT), subsidiary of Air France, and Compagnie Générale Transatlantique, was formed in the late 1940s to connect Basle, Lyon, Marseilles, Paris, and Toulouse with Algiers, Constantine, and Oran.
-Seasonal London–Deauville, and –Le Touquet flights were also undertaken.
-Following the drop in traffic after 1951, a merging partner was under consideration.
+It started operating flights between Algeria and Europe on a charter basis in 1947.
+However, by the end of the decade, CGTA was operating scheduled flights serving Algiers, Basel, Bône, Geneva, Marseille, Paris, Philippeville, and Toulouse.
+In 1952, three 34-seater Bretagnes joined a fleet of seven DC-3s.
+Meanwhile, Compagnie Air Transport (CAT), a subsidiary of Air France and Compagnie Générale Transatlantique, had been formed in the late 1940s to connect Basel, Lyon, Marseille, Paris, and Toulouse with Algiers, Constantine, and Oran.
+Seasonal London–Deauville, and London–Le Touquet flights were also undertaken.
+Following a drop in traffic after 1951, a merging partner was under consideration.